Skoda Superb hatchback - Engines, drive & performance

 None of the diesels give much in the way of the horrible clatter that used to be a failing of this type of engine in the past.
 They thrum unobtrusively under the bonnet and offer a good helping of punch when you need it, for example when overtaking or joining motorways.

 The 148bhp 2.0-litre diesel strikes a great balance between performance and economy.
 It makes driving the Superb an effortless experience.
-It’s bookended by 120bhp and 197bhp versions of the same engine, which are both only offered with a DSG automatic gearbox, and hit 0-62mph in 11 seconds and eight seconds respectively.
+There’s also a 197bhp version of the same engine, which only comes with the DSG automatic gearbox and goes from 0-62mph in eight seconds.

 Lower mileage drivers might be wise to look at the even quieter petrol engine.
 Our favourite is the 148bhp version of the 1.5-litre TSI, which returns good economy and low CO2 emissions thanks to its cylinder-deactivation technology.